 I wrote the basic program out in braille, then went bravely to Eulenberg's lab.
 I had to type it in perfectly, the first time, with no errors, or I was stuck in enigmatic silence.
 Eventually I got it right, and I saved it to a floppy disk.
 That was my tool for a while, poking bytes into memory locations and reading bytes back out by the beeps of the control g bell.
 I'll call it tool1.

 Dr. Eulenberg read me the spec for the chip: what port to poke to send a phoneme code, and what port to peek to see when it was done speaking.
-Thus I was able to upgrade tool1, and work more efficiently.
+Thus I was able to build tool2, and work more efficiently.
 Eulenberg didn't have time to sit for hours and help me write and debug my software, but he helped me with these technical details.
 He was one of the kindest men I ever knew, and it was my honor to work with him.

-A couple years earlier, Dick, my roommate, taught me 6502 machine code, bytes and instructions, so I could write machine language programs for the Apple.
-Using tool1, I wrote a few simple programs by putting hex values into memory.
+A couple of years earlier, Dick, my roommate, taught me 6502 machine code, bytes and instructions, so I could write machine language programs for the Apple.
+Using tool2, I wrote a few simple programs by putting hex values into memory.
 I then jumped to that location, to run the program as a subroutine.
 The first few didn't do much.
 They couldn't, because the slightest mistake locked up the computer in silence.
 I had to power it off and on, load my programs off the floppy, start again, and only guess what I might have done wrong.
 So it's important to be incremental here.

-I enhanced tool2, to make it easier to write other machine language programs.
+I enhanced tool3, to make it easier to write other machine language programs.
 Return would read the next byte, minus would back up one location in memory, space would let me assign a new value to memory, and so on.
 It still spoke the values in memory using my hex codes through the SCO1 chip: 0123456789xqcdlf.

 If I wanted to add an instruction to the middle of a program I was working on, I would set my location, like a cursor, then type >.
 That pushed everything up one byte, and inserted ea, which is the no-op instruction for the 6502 processor.
 But it had to do more.
 If there was a relative branch around this area, I had to add one to that jump.
 One more byte ahead, or one more byte back, because the space between is one byte longer.
 If the jump became more than 127 bytes, then my tool beeped and didn't do anything.
 I couldn't support a relative branch that far.
 I had to go back and make it an absolute two-byte jump, then I could insert the byte.
 I inserted as many bytes as I needed for the new instructions.